obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-pair-removal/index.md

 There are a number of threads regarding how to properly "trick" the ECU into seeing a false PAIR valve.
 The original PAIR valve has a resistance of 22 Ohm.
-A 12V load on a 22 Ohm resistor would require the resistor to be capable of dissipating 6 Watts of power without burning up.
+A 12V load on a 22 Ohm resistor would require the resistor to be capable of dissipating more than 6 Watts of power without burning up.
 Automotive resistors do exist with these attributes, but can be expensive.

 I decided to go with two 1 KOhm 1/4 Watt resistors in parallel.
 They are well within their power dissipation rating at 12V, and the